microsoft/azure-puppet/cli_tools.md

 <h2 id="virtual-network">Creating and managing a virtual network</h2>

-<p><a href="http://www.windowsazure.com/en-us/services/virtual-network/" target="_blank">Virtual Networks</a> are logicaly isolated sections in the cloud that you can then securly connect to your on-premises data center.
+<p><a href="http://www.windowsazure.com/en-us/services/virtual-network/" target="_blank">Virtual Networks</a> are logically isolated sections in the cloud that you can then securely connect to your on-premises data center.
 Virtual networks make it easy to extend your data center and manage it like your on-premises infrastructure.</p>

 <p>You can create and manage a virtual network from the command line.
 Using the virtual_network set action as in this example.</p>